 It’s one of the few exchanges that still allows anonymous sign-ups, and it can be a great place to trade a variety of different cryptocurrency assets.
 They offer API access, great account security, and many bot software packages work with their exchange.

 They also offer lots of great features like white listing, device management, suspicious activity alerts, and anti-phishing procedures to help you trade safely while using crypto bots.

 Does Binance allow crypto trading bots?

-Yes, Binance does allow trading bots, and they provide API keys to help you connect your exchange accounts to the software.
-They also allow you to easily customize permissions for the API key, to make it safe for automated software, and have a security process to prevent unauthorized API key generation on your account.
+Yes, Binance does allow trading bots, and they provide API keys to help you to connect your exchange accounts to the software.
+They also allow you to customize permissions for the API key easily, to make it safe for automated software, and have a security process to prevent unauthorized API key generation on your account.